lsst/LDM-463/index.rst

 defined in the repository configuration.

 Repositories read from their parent repositories.
-Repositories write to themselves and do not read from themselves.
+Repositories write to themselves may read from themselves.
 Repositories can have more than one parent, and parents can have parents.
 This provides what is in effect a search path for datasets, allowing repositories to share access to datasets without copying data and modification of data without overwriting previously written data.

-It is possible to have a Repository be both 'self' and 'parent' to allow both input and output behavior in a single butler instance.

-The search order is set by the repository configuration; parents that are first in the list will be searched first, and search is depth-first.
-Repositories can be configured to return one result or to return all results.

-Peer and Self
-^^^^^^^^^^^^^

-Repositories can have 'peer' repositories as outputs.
-This allows a single call to ``Butler.put`` to write data to multiple outputs, by writing to self and to all the peers.
-Peer repositories are defined in the repository configuration.

-Recursive Calls to Self and Peers
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The public Butler API methods are mostly used to make calls on mappers in self and related repositories.
-The public methods implement recursive behaviors, via ``doParents`` and ``doSelfAndPeers``, which forward to 'do' methods in self and related repositories.
-For example calling

- ``repository.map(datasetType, dataId, write=False)``

-calls ``doMap`` via

- ``return self.doSelfAndPeers(Repository.doMap, *args, **kwargs)``.

-doSelfAndPeers will call doMap on self and all the peer repositories, returning the value or list of values.

-To change or extend the recursive behavior of ``Repository``, subclass it and override ``doParents``, ``doSelfAndPeers``, and/or public API methods as needed.

-Version
+Repository Version
-^^^^^^^
+^^^^^^^^^^^^^^^^^^
 This feature is still being designed and developed under `DM-4168 - Data repository selection based on version
 <https://jira.lsstcorp.org/browse/DM-4168>`_.